- Checklist for Outpatient Therapy Discharges

 - Therapy that can ordinarily be performed by a nonskilled person can still be covered by Medicare if the individual patient’s condition is so medically complex that it requires a skilled therapist to perform or supervise the care.

-- Since 2006, physical, speech, and occupational therapy performed in an outpatient setting are subject to an annual Medicare payment cap.
+- Prior to the Bipartisan Budget Act of 2018, physical, speech, and occupational therapy performed in an outpatient setting were subject to an annual Medicare payment cap.

 Typical Scenario: You are a Medicare beneficiary receiving therapy.
 Medicare Part B is paying for this care because it is provided by a skilled professional (a physical, occupational or speech therapist).
 You are told that the care will be discontinued because you have “plateaued,” returned to “baseline,” are “maintenance only,” or require only “custodial care.”
 You believe you continue to need and will continue to benefit from the provided skilled care.